johanholmerin/style9/README.md

       // Either fileName or name is required.
 It will be passed to emitFile
       // fileName: unique name to for output file
       // name: name to use for output.assetFileNames pattern
+      // parserOptions: options to pass to the Babel parser
       // ...Options
     })
   ]